Maple Glazed Walnuts Recipe

 Late September.
 Fall is in the air.
 The crisp crunch of leaves on the ground, a chilly breeze, a cup of warm tea.

 Wait.
 Scratch that.
 More like: late September.
 It’s blisteringly hot outside.
-The drip of sweat down the back of your neck, seeking the shady spot at the playground, coming home to an ice cold popsicle.
+The drip of sweat down the back of your neck, seeking the shady spot at the playground, coming home to an ice-cold popsicle.

-Nevermind the heat, we’re here to talk about something decidedly fall related today: maple glazed walnuts.
+Nevermind the heat, we’re here to talk about something decidedly fall-related today: maple glazed walnuts.
 Although to be honest, despite the fall flavors, I find these are actually a year-round staple in our house.

 They also (obviously) work perfectly with desserts.
 In fact, I just might have a recipe coming for you later this week, featuring these very same maple glazed walnuts… (update: it’s this maple walnut bundt cake!).

-How to Make Maple Glazed Walnuts
+Easiest Way to Make Candied Walnuts

 There are two ways to make typical candied walnuts (and I’m a fan of both).
 Option one: melted butter + sugar.
 Option two: maple syrup.
 Given that the title of this post is maple glazed walnuts, you probably have a good guess which way we’re going to describe today.